Lamictal Withdrawal: Symptoms, Timeline & Treatment

 - Loss of consciousness and sedation

-- Irregular cardiovascular and heart functions
+- Irregular cardiovascular and heart functions, including changes in blood pressure

-- Coordination and balance difficulties
+- Difficulties with coordination and balance difficulties

-- Severe and more frequent seizures
+- Severe and more frequent seizure activity

 - Involuntary eye movements